Folk College

 Friday, After the Concert

-Beginners’ Jam – Simple Gifts (Level 1-2, SIP, ear)
+Beginners’ Jam – Simple Gifts (Level 1-2, SI, ear)

 A slow-paced, supportive jam especially for beginners, also a good setting for more advanced musicians to experiment with soloing and improvisation.